tasks/docs/docs/sync_google_tasks.md

 No other data can be synchronized through Google Tasks

 **Please note:** Tasks.org will be flagged in your Google Security Checkup because I am an unverified developer.
-Unfortunately it costs approximately
-$15,000-75,000 USD to get verified, so this situation is unlikely to change.
+It costs $15,000-75,000 USD to get verified, which is cost prohibitive.
+Tasks.org synchronizes directly with Google Tasks' servers, and I never have access to your Google Tasks data.

 ### Recurrence, reminders, and due times